Swan maiden: Spain

 In a Basque tale collected by Wentworth Webster (The Lady Pigeon and her Comb), the destitute hero is instructed by a "Tartaro" to collect the pigeon garment of the middle maiden, instead of the youngest.

-In the Andalusian variant, El Marqués del Sol ("The Marquis of the Sun"), a player loses his bet against the Marqués and must wear out seven pairs or iron shoes.
+In the Andalusian variant, El Marqués del Sol ("The Marquis of the Sun"), a player loses his bet against the Marqués and must wear out seven pairs of iron shoes.
 In his wanderings, he pays the debt of a dead man and his soul, in gratitude, informs him that three white doves, the daughters of the Marqués in avian form, will come to bathe in a lake.

 In a variant collected by folklorist Aurelio Macedonio Espinosa Sr. in Granada, a gambling prince loses a bet against a dove (the Devil, in disguise), who says he should find him in "Castillo de Siete Rayos de Sol" ("The Castle of Seven Sunrays").
 A helping hermit guides him to a place where the three devil's daughters, in the form of doves, come to bathe.
 The prince should steal the garments of the youngest, named Siete Rayos de Sol, who betrays her father and helps the human prince.

 In an Asturian tale collected by Aurelio del Llano, the youngest of three brothers works with a giant, who forbids him to open a certain door.
 He does and sees three dove maidens alighting near the water, becoming woman and bathing.
 The youth tells the giant about this event, and his employer suggests he steals the feather of the one he set his sights on.
 He takes the feather of one of the dove maidens, marries her and gives her feather to his mother to keep.
 Hispanist Ralph Steele Boggs classified it as type 400*B (a number not added to the revision of the international index, at the time).